jithware/sense-hat-rest/README.md

 makeself ./sense-hat-rest sense-hat-rest.run "Sense HAT Raspberry Pi REST API" ./setup.sh
 ```

-Note: if you do not already have makeself installed, run:
+Note: if you do not already have makeself installed:

 ```sh
 sudo apt-get install makeself
 ```

-To install the package, on your Raspberry Pi run:
+To install the package:

 ```sh
 sudo ./sense-hat-rest.run